fhightower-tc/playbook-dev-tool/README.md

-# JSON Pathfinder
+# Playbook Dev Tool

-ThreatConnect Spaces app to validate and explore json.
+Spaces app with tools to aid playbook development like JSON path search, JMES search, regex filtering, and more.

 ## Getting Started